Semigallia: Name

 The name of Semigallia appears in sources such as Seimgala, Zimgola and Sem[e]gallen.
-The -gal[l] element means "border" or "end", while the first syllable corresponds to ziem ("north").
-So the Semigallians were the "people of the northern borderlands" i.e. the lower parts of the Mūša and Lielupe river valleys.
+The -gal[l] element means 'border' or 'end', while the first syllable corresponds to ziem ('north').
+Thus, the Semigallians were the "people of the northern borderlands" (i.e. the lower parts of the Mūša and Lielupe river valleys).

 Territory

-1st - 4th centuries
+1st–4th centuries

 Between the 1st and the 4th century the cultural area of Semigallian reached its maximum size.
 In the north, the territory spread the Gulf of Riga and included a more extensive area of the coast.
 In the west, the boundary was marked by the streams Ežerupis and Vadakstis.
 In the east, the territory crossed Dauguva and included part of its right bank.
 The southern boundary was marked by Mūša river.
 Semigallians, Samogitians, Selonians and Latgalians constituted one cultural area.

-5th - 9th centuries
+5th–9th centuries

-In the 5th - 9th century, the territory occupied by Semigallians was reduced.
+Between the 5th and 9th centuries, the territory occupied by Semigallians was reduced.
 They occupied a smaller area of the coast on the Gulf of Riga in the north and didn't reach the Daugava in the northeast.

 In the 5th century, in the Lielupe river basin, a separate Semigallian tribe had formed.
-Their territory reached the Venta river in the west, the Baltic sea in the north including the mouth of the river Lielupė, the Lėvuo and Mūša river basins in the East, and the northern borders of the Šiauliai and Panevėžys districts in present-day Lithuania in the south.
+Their territory reached the Venta river in the west, the Baltic Sea in the north including the mouth of the river Lielupė, the Lėvuo and Mūša river basins in the East, and the northern borders of the Šiauliai and Panevėžys districts in present-day Lithuania in the south.
 They inhabited Žagarė, Pakruojis, Pasvalys, Linkuva and Joniškis.

-9th - 13th centuries
+9th–13th centuries

 Between the 9th and 13th centuries, Semigallian's territory reduced even more.
 Samogitians took lands in the southwest.
-Meanwhile, the former Semigallian territory in the east was Kuoknesė's land.
+Meanwhile, the former Semigallian territory in the east was principality of Koknese.
 The neighbouring tribes were the Livonians in the north, the Latgalians in the northeast, the Selonians in the east, the Aukštaitians in the south, the Samogitians in the southwest, and the Curonians in the west.
-The centre of western Semigallia was Tervete, while the centre of eastern Semigallia was Mezuotne, which was destroyed in 1220 by the Livonian Order.
-Six Semigallian lands were known in the first half of the 13th century: Duobė, Duobelė, Silenė, Sparnenė, Tervetė, Upmalė, Žagarė.
+The centre of western Semigallia was Tērvete, while the centre of eastern Semigallia was Mežotne, which was destroyed in 1220 by the Livonian Order.
+Six Semigallian lands were known in the first half of the 13th century: Dobene, Dobele, Silene, Spārnene, Tērvete, Upmale, Žagare.

+1561–1795

+Following the collapse of the Livonian Confederation, most of Semigallia belonged to the Duchy of Courland and Semigallia, a vassal duchy of the Polish–Lithuanian Commonwealth, until the Third Partition of Poland in 1795.